adarsh8779/DiabetesClassification/README.md

 ## Dataset

-The dataset used for training and evaluating the models can be found at [LinkDataSet](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).
+The dataset used for training and evaluating the models can be found at [DataSet Link](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).